Snow Emergency Information

 What Activates a Snow Emergency?

 When a snow emergency is in effect for the City of Royal Oak, all vehicles on residential streets are to be removed or will be ticketed and/or towed.
 Vehicles are to remain off the streets until plow trucks have gone through the area.
-Once a snow emergency is called and plowing begins, it takes approximately 24 - 36 hours to plow all City streets.
+Once a snow emergency is called and plowing begins, it takes approximately 24 - 36 hours to plow all city streets, parking lots, dead-ends and turnarounds with crews working 12 hour shifts until the process is complete.

 City Snowplows Need Citizens' Cooperation

-With winter on its way, city officials are reminding residents that cooperation is the key to a successful snow removal operation.
+City officials are reminding residents that cooperation is the key to a successful snow removal operation.
 The operation can't work unless residents cooperate by moving their cars into driveways when a snow emergency is declared.
-If that happens, City snowplows can move unimpeded through residential streets and restore safe driving conditions much sooner.
-Residents may call the Snow Emergency Hotline, (248) 246-3442, to find out if a snow emergency is in effect.
+If that happens, City snowplows can move unimpeded through residential streets and restore safe driving conditions much quicker.
+Residents may call the Snow Emergency Hotline 24 hours a day at (248) 246-3442 to find out if a snow emergency is in effect.

-Those who don't cooperate could be ticketed and fined under a 1991 ordinance requiring them to move their cars off the street when a snow emergency is declared, but Department of Public Services Director Greg Rassel stresses that cooperation is "still critical."
+Those who don't cooperate could be ticketed and/or towed under a 1991 ordinance requiring them to move their cars off the street when a snow emergency is declared, but Department of Public Services Director Greg Rassel stresses that cooperation is "still critical."

 On-street parking is prohibited, except with special permits issued through the Royal Oak Police Department Records Bureau, (248) 246-3530, when an official snow emergency is declared.
 Emergency conditions are generally defined as a snowfall of four inches or more.